kiboschool/course-programming-2/src/programming-2.md

 - Read and engage with the materials on this site
 - Attend live class and complete the activities in class
-- Practice with exercises to try out the concepts
+- Write exercises to try out the concepts
 - Complete projects to demonstrate what you have learned

 Active engagement is necessary for success in the course!
 You should try to